Russia Stay Perfect with 3-1 Win over Mohamed Salah, Egypt in 2018 World Cup

 "He looks like a shadow.
 So tentative" Salah put his first real opportunity of the match wide of the Russian goal. #RUS 0-0 #EGY #RUSEGY live 📱📻https://t.co/26sSUXgjIY #bbcworldcup https://t.co/x6XLphlvM0

-Barely three weeks have passed since a tussle with Real Madrid's Sergio Ramos in the UEFA Champions League final defeat left Salah's World Cup in doubt, and Tuesday's display suggested all is still not right.
+Barely three weeks have passed since a tussle with Real Madrid's Sergio Ramos in the UEFA Champions League final defeat left Salah's World Cup in doubt.
+Tuesday's display suggested all is still not right—if not in a physical sense, then at least with the winger's approach to the task at hand, as Salah appeared not to be at his voracious best all too frequently.

-If not in a physical sense, then at least with the winger's approach to the task at hand, as he appeared to not be at his voracious best all too frequently.
 The Match of the Day cast analysed a weak opening half from the attacker (U.K. only):

 Match of the Day @BBCMOTD